Do You Need A Sports Physical or Pre-participation Physical (PPE) in Nashville, TN?

 What Does a Sports/Pre-participation Physical Include?

 The sports physical consists of a detailed medical and social history as well as a complete physical exam with a focus on cardiac, neurological, and musculoskeletal function.
 Normally, lab tests such as urine or blood tests are NOT needed.
 X-rays or additional imaging are usually not necessary, unless there is an injury that needs to be addressed at that time.
-Nashville Hip Institute (NHI) has x-ray and physical therapy on-site, which makes any treatment needed after a pre-participation physical seamless.
+Nashville Hip Institute at TOA (NHI) has x-ray and physical therapy on-site, which makes any treatment needed after a pre-participation physical seamless.
 Amy Jean, PA-C is a certified physician assistant with experience as an athletic trainer for middle school, high school, and college athletes.
 Amy performs all of our sports physicals here at NHI, and you can be confident your athlete will be ready to go after a visit with Amy!

 How Do I Make an Appointment for a Sports Physical (PPE)?